Facebook Financial Statements and Financial Ratios

 Meta (Facebook) Return on Assets

 Meta’s return on assets (ROA) was 18.8% in 2017.
-In the next several years, the organization’s return on assets would increase to 23.7% in 2021.
+In the next several years, the organization’s return on assets will increase to 23.7% in 2021.
 This trend indicates that the company is doing a better job year-over-year in aligning assets with generating revenues.
 From an investor’s perspective, this is a good trend.

 Analyst Grade: A